 Advanced Endoscopy Fellowship

 UNC’s School of Medicine is pleased to offer a one-year advanced endoscopy fellowship that encompasses ERCP and EUS training.
 The advanced fellow receives extensive training and exposure to a wide range of procedures and cutting-edge techniques.
-Fellows are taught by three renowned faculty members (Dr. Todd Baron, Dr. Lisa Gangarosa, and Dr. Ian Grimm).
+Fellows are taught four renowned faculty members (Todd Baron, Lisa Gangarosa, Ian Grimm and Kelly Hathorn).
 On most days, two of these endoscopists are performing cases in the UNC Memorial Endoscopy Unit.
-This unit has two fully-equipped advanced endoscopy rooms, including one newly renovated room with state-of-the-art technology.
+This unit has two fully equipped advanced endoscopy rooms, including one newly renovated room with state-of-the-art technology.
 The advanced fellow is encouraged to participate in as many complex endoscopic cases as possible.

 Graduating fellows can expect to perform 400-500 of each procedure type (EUS and ERCP) and gain ample exposure to treatment of complex pancreaticobiliary disorders (including pancreatic necrosis, pseudocysts and pancreatic strictures) as well as newer interventional EUS-guided therapeutic techniques.
 Fellows are also exposed to advanced endoscopic techniques for managing large polyps, palliating gastrointestinal malignancies, treating complex strictures and Zenker’s diverticula, as well as performing celiac plexus neurolysis, deep enteroscopy with single balloon, and direct jejunal tube placement.